cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

    | ✅ Write workflows where cycle points are dates and/or times.

-In the last section we looked at writing an :term:`integer cycling` workflow, one where the :term:`cycle points <cycle point>` are numbered.
+In the last section we looked at writing an :term:`integer cycling` workflow where the :term:`cycle points <cycle point>` are numbered.

 .. ifnotslides::